Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   optimal balance between concurrency and your network conditions.
   Additionally, this number may not work properly if you are attempting to run multiple blobxfer sessions in parallel from one machine or IP address.
+  Futhermore, this number may be defaulted to be set too high if encryption is enabled and the machine cannot handle processing multiple threads in parallel.
 - As of requests 2.6.0 and Python versions < 2.7.9 (i.e., interpreter found
   on default Ubuntu 14.04 installations), if certain packages are installed, as those found in ``requests[security]`` then the underlying ``urllib3``